zhenxiyang/phantomsocks/README.md

-  w-md5             #the fake tcp packets will have a wrong md5 option w-csum            #the fake tcp packets will have a wrong checksum w-ack             #the fake tcp packets will have a wrong ACK number tfo               #SYN packet will take a part of data when the server supports TCP Fast Open https             #the domain below will be move to https when using http on port 80
+  w-md5             #the fake tcp packets will have a wrong md5 option w-csum            #the fake tcp packets will have a wrong checksum w-ack             #the fake tcp packets will have a wrong ACK number w-seq             #the fake tcp packets will have a wrong SEQ number w-time            #the fake tcp packets will have a wrong timestamp s-seg             #the first tcp payload will be very small tfo               #SYN packet will take a part of data when the server supports TCP Fast Open https             #the domain below will be move to https when using http on port 80
 ```
 ## Installation